cloudnative-pg/plugin-barman-cloud/web/docs/resource-name-migration.md

 :::danger Verify Resources Before Deletion **IMPORTANT**: The old resource names are generic and could potentially belong to other components in your cluster.

-**Before deleting each resource, verify it belongs to the barman plugin by checking:**
+**Before deleting each resource, verify it belongs to the Barman Cloud plugin by checking:**
 - For `objectstore-*` roles: Look for `barmancloud.cnpg.io` in the API groups
 - For `metrics-*` roles: Check if they reference the `plugin-barman-cloud` ServiceAccount in `cnpg-system` namespace
 - For other roles: Look for labels like `app.kubernetes.io/name: plugin-barman-cloud`